Student Loan repayment guide 2024

 What is the interest rate on Plan 5 Student Loans?

-Remember, this figure normally changes every September, but market rates could change or RPI could decrease, causing the government to likely revert to that measure of interest.
+Remember, this figure normally changes every September, but rates can also change throughout the year.

 How much are Plan 5 Student Loan repayments?